Inlays and onlays

 - Usually natural-looking

 Inlays and onlays can be made from different materials, including porcelain and composite resin.
 Gold can also be used, especially at the back of the mouth, where a stronger restoration may be required.

 Inlays and onlays can also provide a less invasive and more economical alternative to a crown.

 - We remove any areas of decay or old fillings and the tooth is cleaned.

-- We take an impression and this is used to create an inlay or onlay that will fit the affected area perfectly.
+- We take an impression (mould) or a digital scan using the latest non invasive technology to create an inlay or onlay that will fit the affected area perfectly.